ClJarvis/Hello_There/README.md

 hello_function()
 ```

-See it looks good.
-So here I plan to add Hello There as I learn new languages.
+It works and adds a little humor and fun to a common activity.
+I plan to add "Hello There!" as I learn new languages.
+I have also opened the project up to first time contributors.